omnibond/automaton/README.md

 # automaton
 Automation system for CloudyCluster environment creation and job submission, that has a dual use of both workflow integration and testing system.
-It has been a collaborative project between the CU Dice Lab and Omnibond.
+It is a collaborative project between the CU Dice Lab and Omnibond.

 # au·tom·a·ton
 /ôˈtämədən,ôˈtäməˌtän/